kristinaothelia/FYS-STK4155/Project3/README.md

 In addition, add "-X" or "--hab" to make habitable zone calculations

-In the report, the habitable zone calculations are made by running: main.py --RF --hab
+The habitable zone calculations are made by running ex.: main.py --RF --hab

+(You need Python 3.X)

 ### Participants:
 - Anna Eliassen